rust-lang-nursery/rust-cookbook/src/about.md

 ```

 This is using the `error_chain!` macro to define a custom `Error` and
-`Result` type, along with an automatic conversion from two standard
+`Result` type, along with automatic conversions from two standard
 library error types.
-The automatic conversion makes the `?` operator
+The automatic conversions make the `?` operator
 work.
-The `quick_main!` macro is also used to generate the boilerplate `main`
+The `quick_main!` macro generates the actual `main` function and
-from above.
+prints out the error if one occurred.

 For more background on error handling in Rust, read [this page of the
 Rust book][error-docs] and [this blog post][error-blog].